the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-Now, whenever there is no `className` property specified when using the Button component, the value will be an empty string instead of `undefined`.
+Now, whenever there is no `className` property specified in the Button component, the value will be an empty string instead of `undefined`.

 ## Component Declarations

-By now you have four ES6 class components.
-But you can do better.
-Let me introduce functional stateless components as alternative for ES6 class components.
-Before you refactor your components, let's introduce the different types of components in React.
+Now we have four ES6 class components, but the application can still be improved using functional stateless components as alternative for ES6 class components.
+Before you refactor your components, let's introduce the different types.

-* **Functional Stateless Components:** These components are functions which get an input and return an output.
-The input are the props.
-The output is a component instance thus plain JSX.
-So far it is quite similar to an ES6 class component.
+* **Functional Stateless Components** are functions that take input and return an output.
+The inputs are the props, and the output is a component instance in plain JSX.
+So far, it is quite similar to an ES6 class component.
 However, functional stateless components are functions (functional) and they have no local state (stateless).
 You cannot access or update the state with `this.state` or `this.setState()` because there is no `this` object.
 Additionally, they have no lifecycle methods.
 You didn't learn about lifecycle methods yet, but you already used two: `constructor()` and `render()`.
-Whereas the constructor runs only once in the lifetime of a component, the `render()` class method runs once in the beginning and every time the component updates.
-Keep in mind that functional stateless components have no lifecycle methods, when you arrive at the lifecycle methods chapter later on.
+The constructor runs only once in the lifetime of a component, whereas the `render()` class method runs once in the beginning and every time the component updates.
+Keep in mind that functional stateless components have no lifecycle methods, when we arrive at lifecycle methods chapter later.

-* **ES6 Class Components:** You already used this type of component declaration in your four components.
-In the class definition, they extend from the React component.
-The `extend` hooks all the lifecycle methods, available in the React component API, to the component.
-That way you were able to use the `render()` class method.
-Additionally, you can store and manipulate state in ES6 class components by using `this.state` and `this.setState()`.
+* **ES6 Class Components** extend from the React component.
+The `extend` hooks all the lifecycle methods--available in the React component API--to the component.
+This is how we were able to use the `render()` class method.
+You can also store and manipulate state in ES6 class components using `this.state` and `this.setState()`.

-* **React.createClass:** The component declaration was used in older versions of React and still in JavaScript ES5 React applications.
+* **React.createClass** was used in older versions of React, and is still used in JavaScript ES5 React applications.
 But [Facebook declared it as deprecated](https://reactjs.org/blog/2015/03/10/react-v0.13.html) in favor of JavaScript ES6.
-They even added a [deprecation warning in version 15.5](https://reactjs.org/blog/2017/04/07/react-v15.5.0.html).
-You will not use it in the book.
+They even added a [deprecation warning in version 15.5](https://reactjs.org/blog/2017/04/07/react-v15.5.0.html), so we will not use it in the book.

-So basically there are only two component declarations left.
-But when to use functional stateless components over ES6 class components?
-A rule of thumb is to use functional stateless components when you don't need local state or component lifecycle methods.
-Usually you start to implement your components as functional stateless components.
-Once you need access to the state or lifecycle methods, you have to refactor it to an ES6 class component.
-In our application, we started the other way around for the sake of learning React.
+When deciding when tto use functional stateless components over ES6 class components, a good rule of thumb is to use functional stateless components when you don't need local state or component lifecycle methods.
+Usually, we implement components as functional stateless components, but once access to the state or lifecycle methods is required, we have to refactor it to an ES6 class component.
+We started the other way around in our application for the sake of learning.

-Let's get back to your application.
-The App component uses local state.
-That's why it has to stay as an ES6 class component.
-But the other three of your ES6 class components are stateless.
-They don't need access to `this.state` or `this.setState()`.
-Even more, they have no lifecycle methods.
-Let's refactor together the Search component to a stateless functional component.
-The Table and Button component refactoring will remain as your exercise.
+Back to the application, we see the App component uses internal state, so it has to stay as an ES6 class component.
+The other three ES6 class components are stateless, so they don't need access to `this.state` or `this.setState()`, and hey have no lifecycle methods.
+We're going to refactor the Search component to a stateless functional component.
+The Table and Button component refactoring will become your exercise.

-{title="src/App.js",lang="javascript"}
+{title="src/App.js",lang=javascript}
 ~~~~~~~~
 # leanpub-start-insert
 function Search(props) {